Skip to content

 What Is Crack Seed

-With such rich history and deep roots in Hawaiian culture, it’s no wonder crack seed has become a staple snack across the islands.
-But what is crack seed exactly?
+With such rich history and deep roots in Hawaii's multicultural heritage, it’s no wonder crack seed has become a quintessential Hawaiian snack and a staple across the islands.

-Over time, this tasty, snackable treat became a local favorite in Hawaii.
-The most popular variety, Li Hing Mui, is a salted plum with a unique balance of sweet, salty, and sour flavors that makes mouths water and lips pucker.
-Today, crack seed can be found all over Hawaii, from specialty stores to local snack shops, and it’s enjoyed by locals and visitors alike for its unforgettable flavor and nostalgic ties to Hawaii’s multicultural heritage.
+The most popular variety, Li Hing Mui, is a prime example: a salted plum boasting a unique balance of sweet, salty, and sour flavors that famously makes mouths water and lips pucker.
+Today, you can find crack seed all over Hawaii, from bustling specialty stores to beloved local snack shops, enjoyed by locals and visitors alike for its unforgettable taste and nostalgic ties to Hawaii’s vibrant multicultural past.

-Yick Lung was the first company to make Li Hing Mui a profitable commercial enterprise.
+The commercialization of crack seed in Hawaii is largely attributed to pioneering companies like Yick Lung.
+Yick Lung was among the first to transform Li Hing Mui into a profitable commercial enterprise.
 They began importing preserved fruit, also known as See Mui, in bulk from China in the early 1900s.
-In order to appeal to local taste buds they would season the preserved plums with salt, licorice and other spices to create new types of seed snacks such as rock salt plum, sweet sour plum, and crack seed.
+To appeal specifically to local Hawaiian taste buds, they would expertly season these preserved plums with additional salt, licorice, and other spices, giving rise to popular new types of seed snacks such as rock salt plum, sweet sour plum, and various unique crack seed blends.

-Other popular types of crack seed include li hing flavored gummy bears, lemon peel, and seedless cherry.
-At first glance dried, shriveled fruit might not seem appealing, but please don't let that deter you from trying some of Hawaii's favorite snacks.
-We promise you they taste better than they look!
+Other popular types of crack seed include Li hing flavored gummy bears, lemon peel, and seedless cherry.
+At first glance, dried, shriveled fruit might not seem universally appealing, but please don't let that deter you from trying some of Hawaii's favorite snacks.
+We promise you they taste even better than they look!

 Previous article Kona Coffee: From French King to French Press

-Next article Mountain Thunder Organic Kona Coffee Grows in Donkey Poo
+Next article Mountain Thunder Coffee: Organic Kona Beans Grown with Donkey Power

 Comments